-how we got
+how we got started

 Early in 2008, author Patrick Rothfuss held what he thought was going to be a little photo contest.
 The response surprised him; hundreds of people sent in almost a thousand photos.
 People dressed up, stripped naked, and climbed onto rooftops.
 It was an eye opener for him, and he realized he had a lot of passionate, dedicated fans.